pheobeayo/townhouse-server/DEVELOPMENT.md

 ### 🌍 Where to deploy

-Vercel
+Vercel,
-Render
+Render,
 Heroku
 and other cloud hosting providers with `Nodejs` support.

 ### DBMS

-We've used PostgreSQL and PgAdmin 4
+We've used PostgreSQL and PgAdmin 4.<br/>
 We've used `sqlx-cli` to initiate and run our sql migrations

 To create a migration folder